Isaaciwd/Cloud-Regime-Cookbook/_sources/README.md

 (State one or more sections that will comprise the notebook.
 E.g., _This cookbook is broken up into two main sections - "Foundations" and "Example Workflows."_ Then, describe each section below.)

-### Section 1 ( Replace with the title of this section, e.g. "Foundations" )

-(Add content for this section, e.g., "The foundational content includes ... ")

-### Section 2 ( Replace with the title of this section, e.g. "Example workflows" )

-(Add content for this section, e.g., "Example workflows include ... ")
+### Introduction

+An introduction to the concept of Cloud Regimes and how they are used.

+### Choosing a Value of k

+This section walks the user through deciding on a value of k, or the number of clusters/Cloud Regimes to create.

+### Testing Cluster Robustness / Repeatability of Results

+How to check that results are robust and repeatable.

+### Mapping Cloud Regimes
+Now that the user has created a robust set of Cloud Regimes, we map them out and can preform further analysis.

 ## Running the Notebooks

 You can either run the notebook using [Binder](https://binder.projectpythia.org/) or on your local machine.
+Some features will not be available on the Binder.
+If you wish to use your own data, a GPU with euclidean k-means, or if you wish to use Wasserstein k-means it is best to run on a local machine.

 ### Running on Binder